mtov/engsoftmoderna/en/chapter3.md

 for the savings account returns in a banking system could result in either bank or client losses.

 *  Requirements should be **precise** to avoid ambiguity.
-However, ambiguity occurs more frequently than we'd like when using natural language.
-For example, consider the following condition: to pass, a student needs to score 60 points during the semester or score 60 points in the Special Exam and attend the classes regularly.
+In fact, ambiguity occurs more frequently than we'd like when using natural language.
+For example, consider the following condition: to be approved, a student needs to score 60 points during the semester or score 60 points in the Special Exam and attend the classes regularly.
 Observe that it admits two different interpretations.
 Firstly: (60 points during the semester or 60 points in the Special Exam) and attend classes regularly.
 But it can also be interpreted as: 60 points during the semester or (60 points in the Special Exam and regular attendance).
-As shown, parentheses had to be used to remove ambiguity in the combination of the "and" and "or" operations
+As shown, parentheses were used to remove ambiguity in the combination of the "and" and "or" operations

-*  Requirements should be **complete** to ensure all necessary features, especially crucial ones, are considered and are not forgotten.
+*  Requirements should be **complete** to ensure all necessary features, especially the most relevant ones, are considered and are not forgotten.

 *  Requirements must be **consistent**.
-Inconsistency arises when different stakeholders have distinct expectations---for example, if one stakeholder expects system availability at 99.9%, but another believes 90% suffices.
+Inconsistency arises when different stakeholders have distinct expectations---for example, if one stakeholder expects an availability of 99.9%, but another believes 90% suffices.

-*  Requirements should be **verifiable**, implying we can test their implementations.
-For example, stating that a system should be user-friendly is vague; how can developers verify if they've met the clients' expectations in this case?
+*  Requirements should be **verifiable**, implying we can check their implementations.
+For example, just stating that a system should be user-friendly is vague; how can developers verify if they've met the clients' expectations in this case?